Bots-United/jk_botti/addons/jk_botti/jk_botti_readme.txt

     * Automatic waypoints creation.

 jk_botti is mostly tested with Severian's, but works with original HLDM and Bubblemod.
+As of version 1.40 jk_botti also supports Opposing Force.
 On Severian's and Bubblemod, gluon is disabled.
 Bot might work with XDM but this hasn't been tested.

 One of my major goals with jk_botti was to lower CPU usage compared to